Willie Limond

-Willie Limond (2 February 1979 – 15 April 2024) was a Scottish professional boxer and footballer.
-He held the EBU European Union super featherweight title in 2004, the Commonwealth lightweight title from 2006 to 2007, the Commonwealth super lightweight title from 2013 to 2014, and the British super lightweight title in 2014.
+Willie Limond (2 February 1979 – 15 April 2024) was a Scottish professional boxer.
+He held the European super-featherweight title in 2004, the Commonwealth lightweight title from 2006 to 2007, the Commonwealth super-lightweight title from 2013 to 2014 and the British super-lightweight title in 2014.

-Early career
+Professional career

+Debut and British super-featherweight title fight

 Limond started out as a footballer, making five league appearances for Albion Rovers in the 1998–99 season.

-Limond's professional boxing career began in 1999 with a win over journeyman Lenny Hodgkins.
-He then beat a number of superfeatherweight boxers, including a notable win over future WBU featherweight champion and IBO world title challenger, Choi Tseveenpurev.
+His professional boxing career began in 1999 with a win over Lenny Hodgkins.
+He won his first 18 fights, including a notable success over future World Boxing Union (WBU) featherweight champion Choi Tseveenpurev.

-This led to a showdown with fellow Scotsman Alex Arthur for the British Superfeatherweight title on 12 December 2003 at the Braehad Arena, Glasgow.
-Both men were undefeated, and the bout was thought to be the biggest all-Scottish bout for the British title in some 30 years.
-Limond was defeated by TKO in the 8th round.
-There were rumours of a rematch following, but it never happened.
+This led to a showdown with fellow undefeated Scotsman Alex Arthur for the British super-featherweight title on 12 December 2003 at Braehead Arena in Glasgow.
+Limond was defeated by technical knockout in the eighth round.

-EBU-EU Superfeatherweight title
+European super-featherweight title

-Following his loss to Alex Arthur, Limond went on to pick up a few more wins before earning himself a shot at European Boxing Union Superfeatherweight title.
-He fought the French champion Youssouf Djibaba on 19 June 2004, at the Braehead Arena, the same venue where he had a lost to Alex Arthur almost a year earlier.
-Limond won the vacant belt via unanimous decision.
+Limond went on to pick up a few more wins before earning himself a shot at the vacant European super-featherweight title.
+He fought the French champion Youssouf Djibaba on 19 June 2004, at the Braehead Arena and won via unanimous decision.

-After a series of victories over journeyman and a successful defence of his newly won crown against Spain's Alberto López, in subsequent bouts Limond moved on from the EU title.
-Looking to ascend further up the rankings, Limond went on to win the Celtic Superfeatherweight title against recent Commonwealth title challenger, Kevin O'Hara.
+After a successful defense against Alberto López, Limond went on to win the Celtic super-featherweight title against Kevin O'Hara on 17 June 2005.

-Commonwealth Lightweight title
+Commonwealth lightweight title

-After his Celtic title win, followed by an easy victory over Jus Wallie, Limond stepped up to lightweight and took on Ghana's Joshua Allotey for the vacant Commonwealth title.
-On 4 November 2006 at the Kelvin Hall, Glasgow, Limond won the title via unanimous decision.
+Limond stepped up in weight divisions to lightweight and took on Ghana's Joshua Allotey for the vacant Commonwealth title on 4 November 2006 at the Kelvin Hall in Glasgow, winning via unanimous decision.

-Limond lost the title in his first defence, to rising prospect Amir Khan on 14 July 2007.
-He had knocked Khan down in the sixth round but ultimately failed to defeat the 2004 Olympic Silver medallist Khan, and was retired by his own corner at the end of the eighth.
+He lost the title in his first defence, to future world champion, Amir Khan, on 14 July 2007.
+He knocked Khan down in the sixth round but ultimately failed to defeat the 2004 Olympic silver medallist and was retired by his own corner at the end of the eighth round.
 The loss was not without controversy, as some spectators thought that Khan had been given a long count after Limond had sent him to the canvas.